eficode-academy/istio-katas/metrics.md

 cat deploy/metrics/sentences.yaml |grep -v inject | kubectl apply -f -
 ```

-If we run `kubectl get pods` now, we will see that we have two containers/POD.
+If we run `kubectl get pods` now, we will see that we have two containers per
+POD (it may take a few seconds for the old PODs to terminate).

 Next, observe the values of the Prometheus annotations: